steveseguin/offline_deployment/README.md

 ## Make it available to the website, so you can download it and install it
 cp cert.pem ../vdo.ninja/cert.pem

+## Customize the port, optionally
+# export PORT=443 ## by default, it will use port 443, but 8443 is a good alternative

 ## create a service and start the server
 sudo cp vdoninja.service /etc/systemd/system/
 sudo systemctl daemon-reload